28 Apr UPDATED 4/28/20: OPWDD issues revised staff guidance for managing COVID-19

 operated by OPWDD, is identified as having a suspected or confirmed case of COVID-19:

-1. Notify the local health department and the OPWDD Incident Management Unit, in accordance
+- Notify the local health department and the OPWDD Incident Management Unit, in accordance

-with “OPWDD Guidelines for Implementation of Quarantine and/or Isolation Measures at StateOwned and Voluntary Providers in Congregate Settings,” issued March 11, 2020.
+with “OPWDD Guidelines for Implementation of Quarantine and/or Isolation Measures at StateOwned and Voluntary Providers in Congregate Settings,” issued March 11, 2020. - All individuals in the residential setting should be placed in quarantine and all affected

 individuals should remain in their rooms.
 Cancel group activities and communal dining.
 Offer

-other activities for individuals in their rooms to the extent possible, such as video calls.
+other activities for individuals in their rooms to the extent possible, such as video calls. - All staff working at the facility, who have had contact with the individual, should maintain

 quarantine in accordance with the “COVID-19 Protocols for Direct Support Personnel to Return